 Smartphones account for 75 percent of the region’s mobile connections2, the highest smartphone adoption rate globally, while more than half of connections are running on 4G networks.
 This situation is fuelling huge data usage growth, mainly due to video services.
 It is calculated that video streaming over 4G networks will account for more than three-quarters of data consumption by 2020.
 Cisco projects that by the end of the decade data usage per subscriber in North America will reach almost 9 GB per month, up from about 2 GB per subscriber per month in 2015.

 A Growing Contributor to the North America Economy

-North America’s mobile industry made a total contribution of $710 billion to the North America economy in value-added terms last year, equivalent to 3.6 per cent of the region’s annual GDP3.
-By 2020 this figure is expected to increase to almost $1 trillion (4.5 per cent of GDP), as the region experiences strong growth in productivity brought about by the rapid adoption of new mobile technologies – such as machine-to-machine (M2M) communications – and the increased digitisation of industry and services.
+North America’s mobile industry made a total contribution of $710 billion to the North America economy in value-added terms last year, equivalent to 3.6 percent of the region’s annual GDP3.
+By 2020 this figure is expected to increase to almost $1 trillion (4.5 percent of GDP), as the region experiences strong growth in productivity brought about by the rapid adoption of new mobile technologies – such as machine-to-machine (M2M) communications – and the increased digitization of industry and services.

 Operators Bringing the Internet of Things to Life

 The report highlights a number of areas where the North America region is driving mobile innovation, particularly in the Internet of Things.
 It notes that there were more than 60 million cellular M2M connections in the region at the end of 2015, accounting for nearly 15 percent of total mobile connections and forecast to account for 30 percent by 2020.
 IoT devices are also being connected by a range of non-cellular technologies; new low-power wide area (LPWA) networks, for example, are being deployed in North America, using both licensed and unlicensed spectrum.
 Operators in the region including AT& T and Verizon Wireless are adopting the LTE-M standard in order to use existing 4G infrastructure for LPWA services.